One of the evergreens of classical mechanics demonstrations is the behavior that can be elicited from a gyroscope.

 Let me go step by step over what happens at the exact instant that the weight is added.

-Due to the fact that the gyrocopic effect is a response to motionthe process of settling into precessing motion is self-adjusting: the final precessing rate is the amount of precession that keeps the wheel from pitching down further.
+The process of settling into precessing motion is a process of self-adjustment: the final precessing rate is the rate of precession that keeps the wheel from pitching down further.

 Picture 10 (38:20 into the video) shows what happens when more weight is added.
 The added weight increases the torque, so the wheel pitches down some more.
 The motion of pitching down causes the precession to speed up.